 It’s time to accept the fact that your wild pre-kids St. Patrick’s Day activities (think green beer and Bailey’s) have been traded for kid-friendly fun.
-We’ve gathered up a bunch of festive St. Paddy’s Day crafts and activities that will get your crew excited about the holiday, whether you’ve got preschoolers (hello, St. Patrick’s Day coloring pages) or older kids.
+We’ve gathered up a bunch of festive St. Patrick’s Day crafts and activities that will get your crew excited about the holiday, whether you’ve got preschoolers (hello, St. Patrick’s Day coloring pages) or older kids.
 Keep reading to find your favorite.